 “Self-employed” worker entitled to 13 years’ holiday pay

 This case has significant consequences for employers, particularly for those using ‘gig economy’ workers where their employment status is judged to be that of a worker rather than self-employed.
-On termination, anyone with worker status who have not taken holiday because they were led to believe it would not be paid will be able to claim pay in lieu of untaken holiday for the whole period of the contract.
-The decision only applies to the basic four week statutory holiday entitlement under the Working Time Regulations 1998.
+On termination, anyone with worker status who has not taken holiday because they were led to believe it would not be paid will be able to claim pay in lieu of untaken holiday for the whole period of the contract.
+Currently, this only applies to the basic four week statutory holiday entitlement under the Working Time Regulations 1998.
 Even if an employer starts paying holiday pay going forward, they will remain liable for earlier breaches.

 The articles published on this website, current at the date of publication, are for reference purposes only.
 They do not constitute legal advice and should not be relied upon as such.
 Specific legal advice about your own circumstances should always be sought separately before taking any action.